AngryMaciek/angry-computations/README.md

 In addition to the aforementioned material prior experience in computational research will be highly beneficial.

-For the reasons above the following course **is not** suitable for beginners.
+For the reasons above the following course **is not** suitable for junior developers.

 ### Structure